J. M. Rohan: History

 Rohan was born in Richmond, Victoria, son of Johanna Rohan and (police) Sergeant Martin Rohan (c.
 1858 – 14 June 1945) of Wangaratta, previously of Benalla.

 He enlisted with the First AIF in May 1915 and left Australia with the 10th Australian Field Ambulance.

 In December 1917 after a year's service in Australia and a year overseas he received a commission as cadet officer, with the rank of sergeant.

 He was transferred to the 13th Battalion, later with the 34th Battalion.

 In August 1918, 2nd Lieutenant Rohan was wounded in action in Rouen France, receiving a gunshot wound to his left forearm.

-During the war he was a guest of the Earl and Countess of Strathmore and their daughter Lady Elizabeth Bowes Lyon, later Elizabeth the Queen Mother, at Glamis Castle, Scotland.
+During the war he was a guest of the Earl and Countess of Strathmore and their daughter Lady Elizabeth Bowes Lyon, later Queen Elizabeth the Queen Mother, at Glamis Castle, Scotland.

 He was an organiser of boxing and wrestling matches in the military camps in Australia and in England and France, as well as on the troop ships.

 After the armistice he was associated with Colonel C. V. Watson in organising A.I.F. sports in London.

 and was involved in formation of the famous A.I.F. cricket team, which included H. L. Collins, J. M. Gregory, W. A. Oldfield.
 A. W. Lampard and C. B. Willis, was formed.

 He was awarded the Military Cross in 1919 and repatriated to Australia.